nodejs/nodejs.org/CONTRIBUTING.md

   - If the Hook as a wider usability or can be used by other Components, then it should be placed at the root `hooks` folder.
 - If the Component has "sub-components" they should follow the same philosophy as the Component itself.
   - For example, if the Component `ComponentName` has a sub-component called `SubComponentName`, then it should be placed within `ComponentName/SubComponentName`
+- For i18n an component you have to follow [translation guidelines][]

 #### How a new Component should look like when freshly created